-HOW TO HELP ADJUST YOUR SPINE AT HOME
+HOW TO HELP ADJUST YOUR STRUCTURE or

 by Lawrence Wilson, MD

 © May 2015, The Center For Development, Inc.

 WARNING: The procedures in this article are powerful.
 Always begin them very gently!
 If you are uncomfortable with them, do not do them.
 If you have back problems, I suggest visiting a competent chiropractor or osteopath, and getting permission to do these procedures.